7 PPC Agency Strategies to Save Time and Get Better Results for Your Clients

 Agency Tip #6: Share Success with Your Clients

 Brag your little heart out!
 You’ve worked hard, and your clients are going to be thrilled with all the leads running in the door.
 The problem is sometimes your clients might be oblivious to what’s going on.
 After all, they hired you for a reason!
 It’s your job to report back.
 Find a report that works for your client, whether it be an Excel template or a more visual PowerPoint style.

 Personally, I’m a huge fan of WordStream’s Success Report.
 Erin agrees, “It’s not fun to look at an Excel spreadsheet, but this report is fun and visual,” says Erin.

 Lastly, we all know that PPC is consistently changing.
 Google just loves to roll out updates without much headway so don’t let yourself fall behind on industry news.
+Staying on top of the latest will help you ensure you're using the best platforms for your clients.
 Some quick ways to stay ahead of the game include: